 The idea of a landing page is to highlight a particular unique angle or offering of your product.

-For example, check out this school group tour from Hidden Secrets Tours in Melbourne.
-Perhaps your company accepts school groups – do you have a specific page dedicated to it?
+For example, check out this foodies page from Hidden Secrets Tours in Melbourne.
+Perhaps your company has some food tours – do you have a specific page dedicated to it?
 What you’ll find is that most pages will deliver the occasional booking, but there’s a great chance that the occasional landing page will float right up to the top of Google and deliver you a whole bunch of business.

 Think about every possible group of people that could come with you – bachelor parties, wedding parties, corporate groups.
 Also consider big events in your city or just annual events on everyone’s calendar like Valentine’s Day or St. Patrick’s.